World War II memorial to be dedicated at tragic wartime crash site near Warnford, Hampshire

 Read More

 The night was very dark, and low cloud meant the pilots had to fly very low.
-There was no ambient lighting, as the blackout was in force.
+There was no little light, as the blackout was in force.

 Sadly, the Stirling plane hit a tree to the east of Warnford Park.